 Where to Stay

 No matter which direction you’re coming from, there are plenty of options of places to stay depending on what you’re looking for.
 Both Davis and Winters are centrally located in Yolo County and can make good jumping off points.
 The Hilton Garden Inn and Aggie Inn are located in Downtown Davis and leave plenty to do within walking distance when you’re taking a break from wine tasting.
-Or if you’re looking for more of a country feel, The Inn at Park Winters is a lovingly restored 1865 Victorian farm house with four luxurious guest suites.
+Or if you’re looking for more of a small town vibe, Hotel Winters or Abbey House Inn in the heart of downtown Winters are great places to stay the night.
 You really can’t go wrong – Yolo County has something for every traveler.

 For a day of wine tasting, you’ll definitely need a hearty meal in your belly.
 We start our morning (or mid-day if you please) at Savory Café in Woodland.
 With a passion for freshly harvested ingredients sourced from local farmers markets, Savory Café puts their own twists on traditional American breakfast and lunch plates.
 And if you’re having the latter, there’s no rule you can’t start the wine tasting early!
 Then head over to Matchbook Wine Company for views as enjoyable as their selection.
 With a wine bar constructed with repurposed wood from a local barn, and a 400 square-foot patio overlooking Matchbook’s estate vineyards and the coastal mountain range, you’ll definitely want to linger here for a few tastings or more.